Top PhD Programs in Georgia - Online & Campus

 Thinking about earning your PhD or doctorate in Georgia?
 You’ll find no shortage of respected universities ready to help you reach your next academic and career milestone.
 GA is home to top-tier research institutions and innovative online programs that make advanced education both flexible and attainable.

-With options that include fully online, hybrid, and traditional on-campus programs, you can find a degree that fits your goals and schedule without putting your career on pause.
+With online, hybrid, and on-campus options, you can find a program that fits your schedule without stepping away from your career.

 Popular PhD and Doctoral Programs in Georgia